 - trends and events that affect overall employment (especially in the Health Care and Social Assistance industry)

 - employment turnover (work opportunities that come up when people leave existing positions)

 - occupational growth (work opportunities that come up when new positions are created)

 - size of the occupation.

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-In Alberta, the D112: Registered Nurses occupational group is expected to have an above-average annual growth of 3.6% from 2016 to 2020.
-In addition to job openings created by employment turnover, 1620 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 3012: Registered nurses and registered psychiatric nurses occupational group is expected to have an above-average annual growth of 3.6% from 2019 to 2023.
+In addition to job openings created by employment turnover, 1361 new positions are forecasted to be created within this occupational group each year.